wkdwilliams/Lewy3dEngine/README.md

 - Skyboxes
 - RigidBodies and collision

 The framework also has a scene window, developed using Swing.
-The scene window simply lists the active game objects within the scene, showing their names, x, y and z coordinates within the game scene.
+The scene window simply lists the active game objects, showing their names, x, y and z coordinates within the game world.

 In later updates, the framework should have a terrain and the ability to auto-populate the terrain with grass and trees.
 It should also have the ability to change the lighting and the skybox within different scenes.